bluesky/bluesky-queueserver/docs/source/cli_tools.rst

     optional arguments:
-      -h, --help        show this help message and exit --zmq-control-addr ZMQ_CONTROL_ADDR
+      -h, --help        show this help message and exit --config CONFIG_PATH
+                        Path to a YML config file or a directory containing multiple config files.
+The path passed as a parameter overrides the path set using QSERVER_CONFIG environment variable.
+The config path must point to an existing file or directory (may be empty), otherwise the manager can not be started.
+      --zmq-control-addr ZMQ_CONTROL_ADDR
                         The address of ZMQ server (control connection).
 The parameter overrides the address defined by the environment variable